prideout/camera_demo/README.md

 # Tweet

 I wrote a camera controller as a single-file C library.
 Supports smooth Van Wijk zoom & pan with perspective correction.
-Also has an orbit mode for arcball-style control.
+Also has an orbit mode for sketchfab-style control.
 Docs and wasm demos at https://github.com/prideout/camera_demo

 # TODO

+ORBIT
+- no sphere, just simple rotation about the center point
+    - X-axis is limited to -90,+90, Y-axis is limitless
+        - these axes live in world space
+    - dragging both buttons "strafes"; this translates the rotation center as well
+    - scrolling moves fwd / backwd along the view axes, and does not affect the rotation center

-- implement ORBIT mode: get_home, get_current, goto_frame
+- get_home, get_current, goto_frame
+    -  φ=atan2(y,x) and θ=acos(z).
+    - If you want to normalize them into the [0,1] range
+      - divide θ by π and (φ+π) by 2π

+# Demo ideas

 - change mouse cursor during pan / zoom
+    - CSS cursors: grab default, grabbing for pan, all-scroll for strafe, crosshair for zoom

 - two emscripten demos (no microui stuff, probably)